astronomer/docs/learn/use-case-airflow-mlflow.md

 ![Experiments tab of the MLflow UI showing the Possum_tails experiment with the RidgeCV run.](/img/examples/use-case-airflow-mlflow_experiments_ridgecv.png)

-Lastly the model training DAG registers the model and its version with MLflow using three operators from the MLflow Airflow provider.
+Lastly, the model training DAG registers the model and its version with MLflow using three operators from the MLflow Airflow provider.
 Note how information like the `run_id` or `version` of the model is pulled from XCom using [Jinja templates](templating.md).

 ```python
 create_registered_model = CreateRegisteredModelOperator(